 Last Updated: February 12th

 Netflix does not hold the monopoly on good series worth streaming.
-While Netflix certainly features more and better original programming, Amazon Prime holds their own in that department, and they continue to beef up their offerings.
+While Netflix certainly features more and better original programming, Amazon Prime Video holds their own in that department, and they continue to beef up their offerings.
 As far as licensed content goes, however, Amazon Prime may hold a slight edge, thanks to owning exclusive rights to HBO’s back catalogue.

 If you’re trying to figure out what to watch next, here’s a great place to start with a look at 25 of the best shows on Amazon Prime Instant Video right now, and none of these titles are currently available on Netflix.